Findus23/AlternativeSparklines/README.md

-# Piwik AlternativeSparklines Theme
+# Alternative Sparklines Theme

-## Description
+*a minimalistic alternative to the default sparkline style*

-Add your theme description here.
+This theme requires Matomo 3.6.0 or later.